sundeepbassi/fun-ships/README.md

  - the resubmission of this project.

  ![Pep 8 online updated passed screenshot taken on the 12 February 2022](assets/screenshots/pep8updated.png)

+- The screenshot below is the one that was submitted on the first submission of this project in October 2021.

+- Removed errors from code after checking in pep8 mainly indentation errors were removed.
+24/10/21.

  ![Pep 8 online passed screenshot](assets/screenshots/peppass.png)